 If you haven't tried chia seeds, there is nothing like the first time.
 Chia seeds are full of protein, healthy omega-3 fatty acids, fiber, antioxidants, and minerals.

 - Chia makes an excellent egg replacement in recipes.
-Just mix 1 tablespoon of chia seeds with 3 tablespoons of water.
-Let it sit for 10 minutes and you have a delicious chia egg!
+Just mix one tablespoon of chia seeds with 3 tablespoons of water.
+Let it sit for 10 minutes, and have a delicious chia egg!

 - I love to add chia seeds to my baking.
 This delicious Gluten Free Oatmeal Bars recipe is a great way to introduce chia seeds to your diet.